-Recently, the amazing discovery of the superconductivity and correlated insulating state in the twisted bilayer graphene (TBG)\cite{Y.CaoSu,Y.CaoCo} has driven a surge of theoretical works on this field\cite{CenkeXu,LiangFuPRB2018, LiangFuPRX2018, D.N.Sheng2019,T.Senthilfirstpaper2018,PatrickA.Lee2018,S.A.Kivelson2018,FanYangPRL2018}.
-The superconductivity and correlated insulating state in the TBG are very like the cuprate superconductors in many aspects.
-However, the critical temperature $T_{c}$ of superconductivity in the TBG is much lower ($T_{c}$ up to $\sim$3K)\cite{Y.CaoSu,MatthewYankowitz2019}.
-Another important point of the TBG is its valley degeneracy.
-There is a twofold degeneracy from the graphene valley since the intervalley scattering requires a large momentum transfer compared to the mini Brillouin zone (MBZ).
-Using a two-orbital Hubbard model on the honeycomb lattice may be a good starting point to study the correlated states in the TBG.
-Here the honeycomb lattice model can accommodate up to eight electrons per unit cell corresponding to the full filling of miniband in the TBG.
-The charge neutrality point (CNP) of the TBG corresponds to four electrons per unit cell in this model\cite{LiangFuPRB2018}.
-Some authors also proposed the superconductivity and correlated insulating state in the TBG may be explained by the SU(4) $t$-$J$ model, which is the large U limit case of the SU(4) Hubbard model\cite{CenkeXu}.
+Recently, the discovery of the superconductivity and correlated insulating state in the twisted bilayer graphene (TBG) \cite{Y.CaoSu,Y.CaoCo} has driven a surge of theoretical works on this field \cite{CenkeXu,LiangFuPRB2018, LiangFuPRX2018, D.N.Sheng2019,T.Senthilfirstpaper2018,PatrickA.Lee2018,S.A.Kivelson2018,FanYangPRL2018,PhysRevX.8.031088,PhysRevLett.122.026801,PhysRevB.98.241407,PhysRevB.99.094521,PhysRevB.99.121407,PhysRevB.99.144507}.
+The insulating state and superconductivity are closely related to the flat bands.
+A sufficiently large energy gap separates these flat bands well from the excited bands.
+The phenomena in TBG are very like that of cuprates in many aspects.
+The correlated insulating state appears at the filling of $\pm 2e$ per superlattice unit cell.
+After doping, the two superconducting domes are observed on both sides of the insulating state.
+Moreover, $T_{c}/T_{F}$, the ratio of the critical superconducting temperature $T_{c}$ to the Fermi temperature $T_{F}$ in TBG is even higher than that of cuprates, indicating very strong electron-electron interactions \cite{Y.CaoSu,MatthewYankowitz2019}.
+The insulating and superconducting phases share similar energy scales \cite{MatthewYankowitz2019}, and this constrains models in which the superconductivity arises as a daughter-state of the insulator.
+Another important point of TBG is the twofold valley degeneracy, where the intervalley scattering requires a large momentum transfer compared to the mini Brillouin zone.
+The local density states of the flat bands in TBG are highly concentrated in the AA stacking regions, which form a triangular lattice \cite{Y.CaoCo}.
+However, according to the symmetry representations, all the triangular lattice models for TBG are ruled out \cite{T.Senthilfirstpaper2018}.
+Any tight-binding model proposed for TBG must correspond to Wannier orbitals forming a honeycomb lattice \cite{T.Senthilfirstpaper2018,LiangFuPRB2018}.
+These orbitals centered at AB/BA regions have nontrivial shapes: their weight is mainly concentered in the AA stacking regions \cite{LiangFuPRB2018,LiangFuPRX2018,T.Senthilfirstpaper2018,PhysRevX.8.031088}.
+A two-orbital extended Hubbard model on the honeycomb lattice may be a good starting point to study the correlated states in TBG \cite{LiangFuPRB2018,T.Senthilfirstpaper2018}.
+Here the honeycomb lattice model can accommodate up to eight electrons per unit cell, corresponding to the complete filling of miniband in TBG.
+The charge neutrality point of TBG corresponds to four electrons per unit cell in this model \cite{LiangFuPRB2018}.
+It is more appropriate to study the SU(4) Hubbard model or SU(4) $t$-$J$ model on the honeycomb lattice, just like the Refs. \cite{D.N.Sheng2019,PhysRevB.98.241407}.